 We invite you to attend our programs, visit our teaching gardens, and come to us with your gardening questions.
 You can reach us by email, by visiting or calling Virginia Cooperative Extension offices, and by stopping by our booths at farmers' markets and special events throughout the area.

 The Northern Neck Master Gardener Association is a non-profit, tax-exempt organization.
 Annually, we contribute thousands of volunteer hours in the four counties of the Northern Neck.
-In 2012, our volunteers contributed 10,732 service hours, valued at $233,850, to the community.
+In 2014, our volunteers contacted over 45,000 people and contributed 9,717 service hours, valued at $213,774.00 to the community.

 We work closely with Virginia Cooperative Extension – operating out of its offices in Lancaster, Northumberland, Richmond and Westmoreland counties.
 Through our affiliation with VCE, the resources of Virginia’s land-grant universities are extended to a wider public.
 Every state has a Cooperative Extension office and now 48 states have a Master Gardener Program.
 There are more than 4,000 active Master Gardener volunteers in nearly all counties of Virginia.

 Virginia Cooperative Extension programs and employment are open to all, regardless of age, color, disability, gender, gender identity, gender expression, national origin, political affiliation, race, religion, sexual orientation, genetic information, veteran status, or any other basis protected by law.
 An equal opportunity/affirmative action employer.
 Issued in furtherance of Cooperative Extension work, Virginia Polytechnic Institute and State University, Virginia State University, and the U.S. Department of Agriculture cooperating.
 Edwin J. Jones, Director, Virginia Cooperative Extension, Virginia Tech, Blacksburg; Jewel E. Hairston, Administrator, 1890 Extension Program, Virginia State, Petersburg.